 GHG accounting, or greenhouse gas accounting, refers to the process of quantifying and tracking greenhouse gas emissions and removals produced by an organization, project, or activity.
 It involves measuring and reporting the emissions of various greenhouse gases, such as carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases, that contribute to climate change.
-GHG accounting is an essential component of corporate sustainability and climate action initiatives.
+Greenhouse Gas Accounting is an essential component of corporate sustainability and climate action initiatives.

 Here are key points to understand about GHG accounting: